Fantasy football: Burrow, Allen lead Week 9 quarterback rankings

 Patrick Mahomes, Matthew Stafford and Kyler Murray round out my Top 5 options for Week 9.
 Lamar Jackson, Justin Herbert, Kirk Cousins, Tua Tagovailoa and Dak Prescott also land in my Top 10.

-Mike White and Tyrod Taylor are among the other quarterbacks I would consider starting if you are weak at the position.
+Tyrod Taylor is among the other quarterbacks I would consider starting if you are weak at the position.

 Russell Wilson, Tom Brady, Jared Goff and Taylor Heinicke should be out of all lineups as the Seattle Seahawks, Tampa Bay Buccaneers, Detroit Lions and Washington Football Team serve Week 9 byes.